Saturday, August 31, 2024

 Most recent (2018 & after) blogs have pics embedded.
 For prior entries, some photo albums now start with "http://photos.google..."
 Copy the entire link embedded in the narrative and paste it in to your browser.
 To return to the blog, rather than close, hit the "Back" arrow, upper left on your screen.
 If the pic link starts "http:picasa..."
 I haven't yet updated it, so it's not going to work--let me know what trip you are reading about & I'll try to make time to update the pic links to that album.

-I love feedback/dialogue.
+I welcome feedback/dialogue.
 If you comment at the end of the blog, I don't get alerted.
 So, while I welcome your comments here on the blog, please email me with your observations, pertinent information and/or questions.

 John Lowry